Jack Venturo = Writer/Director/Producer

 Jack’s Mini Blurb…

-I adore dating my wife, singing and dancing with my five daughters, and rolling on the floor with my cat and dog.
-I’m quite fond of food, tea, coffee, cigars, pipes, wines & spirits, and I am pretty good at playing checkers.
+I am a SAG/AFTRA puppeteer & voice over performer, A multiple award winning filmmaker who loves to watch, discuss, and make movies.
+I’m an artist & toy customizer who specializes in building dioramas.
+I’m also a winemaker/distiller, BBQ pitmaster and a Freddy Krueger cosplayer.
+I adore dating my wife, singing and dancing with my five daughters, and rolling on the floor with my cat and dogs.
+I love going on adventures with friends and family and I’m quite fond of food, tea, coffee, cigars, pipes, wines & spirits.
+Also I’m pretty good at playing checkers.

 E-mail = JackVenturo@gmail.com